planetfederal/GeoGig/doc/technical/source/geogig-binary.rst

-Binary encoding of GeoGit objects
+Binary encoding of GeoGig objects
 =================================

-This is the format used for internal storage in the GeoGit object store.
+This is the format used for internal storage in the GeoGig object store.

 Conventions
 -----------